 However, you need to learn to trust again if you want to have a strong, long-term relationship.
 (Easier said than done, we know.)
 To try and get there, you and your partner need to be able to engage in open and honest communication with one another.

 If you continue to have trouble, you could also consider counseling or self-help books to help you acknowledge and take better control of your trust issues.

 You Aren’t Emotionally Ready

-Are you really sure you want to be in a relationship?
+You may worry about why you can’t hold on to relationships?
+But are you really sure you want to be in a relationship?
 Sure, you may tell yourself that, but what is your gut really telling you?